leovandriel/bootgpt/README.md

 because the language model understandably refuses to write python that writes python.

+The second is `prompt_runner_cache`, which adds basic caching capabilities in order to speed access to the LLM.
+This simply appends to the existing source file, requiring a reload of the module.

+Lastly, reboot runs the `main` prompt, which is the main sequence of bootstrapping prompts.
+By splitting this out of reboot, we have access to the functionality we defined in the above prompts, like prompt comments.

+## Caching

+To iterate fast, we cache all API calls early in the bootstrap process, using a very basic cache that writes to the `cache` folder with the md5sum of the prompt as filename, and .py extension.

+The exception are the early boot prompts, up to the `main` prompt.
+After the first boot run, you can use main.py for all subsequent boots, unless you modify any of the prompts that run before main:

+    python -m main

+The cache does not invalidate.
+In order to purge the cache, run:

+    rm -rf cache src app main.py builder.py

 ## Prompting

 Use `//` to add comments to prompts that are read by `prompt_runner`